AdobeDocs/analytics-platform.en/help/use-cases/data-export/overview.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-data-feeds-step"
 >title="Use export features similar to Data Feeds"
->abstract="An exact replacement for Data Feeds is not yet available in Customer Journey Analytics.
-However, similar functionality can be achieved with capabilities such as full table export, Platform dataset export, BI tool integration, and the reporting API."
+>abstract="While an exact replacement for Data Feeds is not yet available in Customer Journey Analytics, similar functionality is available via full table export, Platform dataset export, BI tool integration, and the reporting API."

 <!-- markdownlint-enable MD034 -->